biicode/docs/c++/adapt_library_guide.rst

 .. container:: infonote numeric one

-	As biicode may build the libraries with just a few files from the whole library (biicode only builds the files you need), when you're depending on a library you better not assume in your *CMakeLists.txt* file that all files are present.
+	As biicode may build the libraries with just a few files from the whole library (biicode only downloads and builds the needed files), you shouldn't assume in your *CMakeLists.txt* that all your library files will be present.

 		> **Example**: Make sure an *exe target* exists before executing ``TARGET_LINK_LIBRARIES`` upon it.